Pneumatic retinopexy is an effective

 bubble in the right place until a seal forms around the tear in the

-- You must keep your head and eye in the proper
+- You must keep your head in a certain

-position for 16 to 21 hours a day for 1 to 3 weeks after the
+position for most of the day and night for 1 to 3 weeks after the

 - You cannot lie on your back or the bubble will move to the